CartoDB/carto-vl-training/training-v2/01-getting-started.md

     ![default-style](images/training-v2-01-defaultStyle.png)

+### Start Playing with the Visualization

-9. Let's change the default style by adding our own style rules.
+13. Let's change the default style by adding our own style rules.

     CARTO VL offers powerful data-driven styling with expressions, which we will cover later.
 For now we can make simple marker size and color changes by adding properties to the Viz object: